acidtib/genesis-dev/README.md

 - Low transaction fee

 Reecore’s Use-cases:
-- Help bloggers to get tip using REEX.
+- Help bloggers to get tip using WEYC.
 - Providing an online educational resources library for professional courses, writers and readers.
-- Provide Charity organizations with option to be supported by using REEX.
+- Provide Charity organizations with option to be supported by using WEYC.
-- Convert your REEX coin to ($) Dollar/ (£) Euro and use it REEX for coin listing and any node hosting
+- Convert your WEYC coin to ($) Dollar/ (£) Euro and use it WEYC for coin listing and any node hosting

 The project is led by 12 members: (Telegram/Discord)